James-Kurian/JobDistributor/README.md

 ### Defining a task
 To define a task, create a new class that extends **DistributableTask**.
 DistributableTask needs to be parameterized with three types.
 First is the Type of data that will be initially loaded.
 Second is the Type of data a chunk will be.
 Third is the type of data a chunk will be transformed into.
-For example, a possible implementation that counts the number of thirteens ins a large array would be declared like so.
+For example, a possible implementation that counts the number of thirteens in a large array would be declared like so.
 ```java
 public class CountThriteens extends DistributableTask<ArrayList<Integer>, ArrayList<Integer>, Integer>{
   ...